algorithmiaio/dev-center/README.md

 6. To start both the Node and Jekyll test servers with auto-regeneration, run `npm run devcenter:dev` and `npm run server:dev` in two separate terminal windows.
 7. If you don't need auto-regeneration, you can run `npm run start` to build static dev-center files and only start the Node server.
+8. To build our vue components, run `npm run vue:dev`, or if you want auto-regeneration, run `npm run vue:watch` in another terminal window.

 You can now see the developer center at <http://localhost:4000/developers/>.
 The API docs are located at <http://localhost:4000/developers/api/>.